-You will meet with your technology manager and with staff from CoMotion New Ventures to outline the initial plan for developing your startup idea.
-This plan will include introducing tools like the Lean Canvas, identifying markets and leads, and estimating resources and the highest level milestones.
+You will meet with your Innovation Development manager discuss the current status of your startup project, and outline the initial plan for developing your idea into a company.
+This plan will include introducing you to tools like the Lean Canvas, helping you to identify markets and leads, and estimating resources and the highest level milestones.

 Meetings with EIRs and other mentors

 CoMotion Entrepreneurs in Residence (EIRs) can supplement the project team, bringing to bear their experience with company and product development within the sector addressed by this project.
 This is not general matching - we recruit EIRs for their fit with the current portfolio of startup projects.